Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 Introduction

 Seeing red bumps or pimples on your newborn’s face can be alarming for any mother.
 But while worrisome, these little blemishes are typically a normal part of baby development, not a cause for panic.
 Baby acne, also called neonatal or newborn acne, affects over 20% of infants.
-It’s not true acne but rather temporary inflammation that appears as small pink or red bumps, whiteheads and blackheads on a baby’s cheeks, chin, and forehead.
+It’s not true acne but temporary inflammation that appears as small pink or red bumps, whiteheads, and blackheads on a baby’s cheeks, chin, and forehead.

 The exact causes of baby acne are still unclear.
 However, research suggests a strong correlation between neonatal acne flare-ups and breast milk.